 - Active products sold (based on quantity sales) From our financial systems, we obtain the number of products sold by month by country.
 We capture this historically for all smaller (medical) products of which the active installed base data is not available.
 By applying the average lifetime, we can make a best estimate on which products are still active at the time of quantifying our lives improved results.
-For example, if we sell a product on the 1st of February 2022 and this product has an average lifetime of 5 years, we count the impact of this device up until 31st of January 2027. - Product lifetime and lives improved per product estimates from Philips Innovation & Development and marketing intelligence specialists.
+For example, if we sell a product on the 1st of February 2024 and this product has an average lifetime of 5 years, we count the impact of this device up until 31st of January 2029. - Product lifetime and lives improved per product estimates from Philips Innovation & Development and marketing intelligence specialists.
 These statistics are underpinned by our actual use cases, input from Market Intelligence teams and/or product experts from the respective businesses.
 If actual user statistics (from system readings) are unavailable, we use best estimations from product/clinical experts, which are verified by clinical scientists in the different businesses on a yearly basis.
-This could be a (1) confirmation from product expert with (external) research corroborating the estimate, (2) confirmation from product expert based on Philips business insights, or (3) confirmation from product expert. - Statistical elimination of cross-product category double counts based on the Probability Theory and the De Morgan's Law on a country-to-country basis (refer to the Appendix).
+This could be a (1) confirmation from product expert with (external) research corroborating the estimate, (2) confirmation from product expert based on Philips business insights, or (3) confirmation from product expert. - Statistical elimination of cross-product category double counts based on the Probability Theory and the De Morgan's Law on a country-to-country basis (refer to the Appendix). - Average length of stay ALOS in a hospital plays a role in some parts of the Lives Improved model.
+The data used is based on OECD Health Statistics 2020, WHO GHO 2020 and other National Data Sources.

-- Average length of stay ALOS in a hospital plays a role in some parts of the Lives Improved model.
-The data used is based on Worldwide Medical Market Factbook 2015.
-A global weighted average is calculated based on Worldwide Medical Market Factbook 2015 data and number of hospital admissions per country, which mainly applies to our patient monitoring solutions in a general ward setting. - Market share information from Philips' marketing intelligence specialists.
+A global weighted average is calculated based on OECD Health Statistics 2020, WHO GHO 2020 or other National Data Sources and number of hospital admissions per country, which mainly applies to our patient monitoring solutions in a general ward setting.

+• Market share information from Philips' marketing intelligence specialists.